 You can streamline the login process by creating an initialization file that contains the set commands needed for logging in.
 When you invoke Topaz, it automatically executes those commands for you.
-If you insert set hostpassword and login commands without parameters, Topaz automatically prompts you for the necessary values.
+If you insert set password and hostpassword commands without parameters, Topaz automatically prompts you for the necessary values.